 Every student/candidate on the rolls of the Deemed University - whether full time, part time, or sponsored - will be required to renew his/her registration in the beginning of every semester till the completion of his/her study programme.
-If a student fails to register in any semester within four weeks from the specified date of registration, it will be assumed that s/he is not interested in continuing the study programme and his/her name will be struck off the rolls of the Deemed University.
+If a student fails to register in any semester within 30 days from the specified date of registration as mentioned in the academic calendar it will be assumed that s/he is not interested in continuing the study programme and his/her name will be struck off the rolls of the Deemed University.